Next steps for students

 If you meet all three criteria, you may submit a self-placement form.

-Are background checks required for participating in service-learning?
+Are background checks required for participating in community-engaged learning?

 International students, undocumented students, and students with past convictions are eligible to participate, contact us to learn more.